Eeny, meeny, miny, moe

-"Eeny, meeny, miny, moe"—which can be spelled a number of ways—is a children's counting-out rhyme, used to select a person in games such as tag, or for selecting various other things.
+"Eeny, meeny, miny, moe" – which can be spelled a number of ways – is a children's counting-out rhyme, used to select a person in games such as tag, or for selecting various other things.
 It is one of a large group of similar rhymes in which the child who is pointed to by the chanter on the last syllable is chosen.
 The rhyme has existed in various forms since well before 1820 and is common in many languages using similar-sounding nonsense syllables.
-Some versions use a racial epithet, which has made the rhyme controversial at times.
+Some versions use a racial slur, which has made the rhyme controversial at times.

 Since many similar counting-out rhymes existed earlier, it is difficult to know its exact origin.